 You would think that one-on-one online training would cost a fortune and be time-consuming to organise.
 Well, it isn’t!
 Our one-on-one tutor led interactive online training goes at precisely the pace required by each individual.
 It provides an opportunity to go over the learning content as often as required so every employee gets the optimum learning experience that’ll be retained and applied to keep your business safe and compliant.

 At a fraction of the cost and fraction of management time than you’d expect, this health and safety online training has the added bonus of a minimal loss of productivity because it’s really efficient and flexible.

 Please note that listed online health and safety course prices do not include VAT.

 What is Emergency First Aid?
-Well it’s exactly that, the first aid to be offered if an incident occurs.
+Well, it’s exactly that, the first aid to be offered if an incident occurs.
 Our online first aid training can help.
 Not many of us are confronted with scenes of blood and gore in our everyday lives.
 So, usually, first aid can be as simple as sticking a plaster on a small cut.
 But what if you do find yourself confronted with a more serious situation?
-This Emergency aid course will highlight some of the most common situations that you might come across and the actions that you can take to help.
+This emergency aid course will highlight some of the most common situations that you might come across and the actions that you can take to help.
 Book your first aid course in Aberdeen online.

 In the most serious situations, a first aider’s role will be to assess the scene so that accurate information can be passed to emergency services and then to act appropriately to try and increase the patient’s odds of survival.
 Our online first aid training will help you with all this.